tec-xtr-com/tushar-parekh-tx.github.io/readme.md

 * deployed ML training setup for RAG models on on-prem GPU servers with tailscale integration
 * completed SCIM provisioning for multiple providers with Azure Entra
 * deployed log shipping for various Azure services to Datadog
-* designed and developed security scanning for sources (SBOM), container images with integrated log shipping to Datadog for vulnerabilities detected
+* designed and developed security scanning for code, container images with log shipping to Datadog
 * deployed eks clusters to us-gov regions with karpenter managed jupyterhub cpu and gpu workloads
 * deployed loft (eks virtualization layer) with multi project/tenant configuration using spaces / vclusters
 * migrated client and project based eks clusters to virtual spaces / vclusters into loft managed eks cluster